Akshaj0712/webscraper/README.md

 failed, hit token limit, out of credits :"(

 ## Caution
-anthropic/claude-3-opus was used in the experiment.
-LLMs that did NOT work: deepseek/deepseek-r1-0528-qwen3-8b & deepseek/deepseek-r1-0528-qwen3-8b:free.
-Endpoint: [OpenRouter](https://openrouter.ai/models)
+anthropic/claude-3-opus was used in the experiment. <br> LLMs that did NOT work: deepseek/deepseek-r1-0528-qwen3-8b & deepseek/deepseek-r1-0528-qwen3-8b:free.
+Endpoint: [OpenRouter](https://openrouter.ai/models) <br>

-Not all LLMs are capable of using MCP tools.
+Not all LLMs are capable of using MCP tools. <br>
-For MCPs, the following LLMs work. openai/gpt-4-turbo	✅ Yes	Fast and fully tool-capable openai/gpt-3.5-turbo	✅ Yes	Also supports tools anthropic/claude-3-opus	✅ Yes	Claude 3, works with tools mistralai/mixtral	⚠️ Partial	Not all endpoints support tools
+For MCPs, the following LLMs work. <br>
+openai/gpt-4-turbo	✅ Yes	Fast and fully tool-capable <br>
+openai/gpt-3.5-turbo	✅ Yes	Also supports tools <br>
+anthropic/claude-3-opus	✅ Yes	Claude 3, works with tools <br>
+mistralai/mixtral	⚠️ Partial	Not all endpoints support tools <br>